-The Kea Conservation Trust’s second NZ Kea conference (Summit), aims to bring people together from around NZ and beyond, to present current knowledge on kea status, threats and conservation measures and, to provide a forum for networking, sharing information, brainstorming and generating community action to save our most charismatic and endangered mountain parrot, the kea.
+The Kea Conservation Trust’s second Kea conference (Kea Summit), was held at the Distinction Hotel in Te Anau on Saturday 30th November – Sunday 1st December 2019.
+The Kea Summit aimed to bring people together from around NZ and beyond, to present current knowledge on kea status, threats and conservation measures and, to provide a forum for networking, sharing information, brainstorming conservation strategies and generating community action to save our most charismatic and endangered mountain parrot, the kea.

-The 2019 Kea Summit is being run by the Kea Conservation Trust with support from Department of Conservation – Te Anau and the Te Anau community.
+The 2019 Kea Summit was run by the Kea Conservation Trust with support from Ngai Tahu, Department of Conservation and the Te Anau community.

 - Kea First Aid – treatment and transport protocols: Community training workshop supporting injured/sick kea.

-- Community trapping workshop – how to kea proof your traps: Kea are re-knowned for getting into kill and leg hold traps; often with fatal results.
-Find out how the pros keep kea out of a range of commonly used traps (run by the Mammalian Corrections Unit (MCU) and DOC).
+- Community trapping – how to kea proof your traps: Kea are re-knowned for getting into kill and leg hold traps; often with fatal results.
+Find out how the pros keep kea out of a range of commonly used traps.

-- Advocacy workshop – key messaging for kea conservation.
+- Advocacy and education – key messaging for kea conservation.

 Dr Laura Young and DOC Te Anau will be running a field trip (weather permitting) on the Monday directly after the weekend conference.
 This will be a full day trip along the stunning Milford Highway and out to Milford Sound, stopping at all the points of interest along the way.
 This is an excellent chance to see kea and learn about human-kea conflict issues and visit sites at Homer Tunnel etc. KCT and DOC staff may also try to catch and band kea and test blood lead levels (if the opportunity arises) so this is a great opportunity to see how this is done in the field.
 Removal of lead from behind Homer Tunnel (for anyone who is keen!).
 Bring your own lunch.

-The following speakers will be presenting at the Summit (for details on speakers and talk topics, visit our Summit Speakers page);
+The following speakers presented at the Summit (for details on speakers and talk topics, visit our Summit Speakers page);

 - Peter Hillary (KCT Patron) – The call of the Southern Alps – the kea’s chorus.
 A personal perspective.